0r0i/docker-hadoop-spark-workbench/README.md

 $ --digitalocean-access-token $DOTOKEN node-$i; done
 ```
 Key --digitalocean-region optional and default = nyc3
+Key --digitalocean-size optional and default = s-1vcpu-1gb
+For correct work zeppelin one of the node must have 2gb ram (--digitalocean-size s-1vcpu-2gb)
 After the command has completed successfully, you can verify that all the machines have been created by visiting your DigitalOcean dashboard, or by typing the following command:
 ```
 docker-machine ls